ViolaSangut/NBA-Game-Day-Notification-solution/README.md

 7. The email should receive a confirmation email to sub to the SNS Topic.

-# So Far we have created a backend service to add subsribers to an SNS Service and another push NBA Updates to the subscribes emails.
-We finally need to expose these services to users using a frontend service.
+<p>So Far we have created a backend service to add subsribers to an SNS Service and another push NBA Updates to the subscribes emails.
+We finally need to expose these services to users using a frontend service.</p>

 1. Navigate to the API Gateway and create a REST API.
 2. Create a POST route for the API.
 3. Enable CORS for the API to Allow our frontend service to interact with the API.
-Since our frontend will be running on our local host, add **http://localhost:8080** as the **Access-Control-Allow-Origin**.
-Add  **content-type** as the  **Access-Control-Allow-Headers** .
-Add POST as **Access-Control-Allow-Methods**.
+4. Since our frontend will be running on our local host:
-4.
+   <P>Add **http://localhost:8080** as the **Access-Control-Allow-Origin**.</P>
+   <P>Add  **content-type** as the  **Access-Control-Allow-Headers** .</P>
+   <P> Add POST as **Access-Control-Allow-Methods**.</P>

+6. Deploy the API under your desired stsge ie test, dev or prod.
+7. Obtain the InvokeURL that we will use to invoke the API in our frontend service.
+8. Navigate to the Test section to test the API.
+Add the json in the below format in the request body section.
+   {
+    "endpoint": "test@example.com"
+   }
+9. The email should receive a confrimation email in their inbox.
+10. If that works well you can test the API again on postman to make sure you are getting the confirmation email in your inbox.